 What Kind of Questions Are on The CritiCall Test?

-The CritiCall test is extremely through and tests a wide array of proficiencies such as:
+The CritiCall test is extremely thorough and tests a wide array of proficiencies, such as:

 - Reading Comprehension